Last Updated on

+Here is our guide to colour theory for makeup artists.
 Colour theory is one of the principal foundations of everything that the makeup artist does.
-Successfully recognising and matching a client’s skin tone and underlying tones, good corrective and camouflage makeup, enhancing or complementing natural colouring, blending in prosthetic pieces and creating realistic casualty effects – it all relies on colour as much as technique.
-Here’s our guide to colour theory for makeup artists.
+For example, successfully recognising and matching a client’s skin tone and underlying tones needs an understanding of colour.
+Likewise, good corrective and camouflage makeup, enhancing or complementing natural colouring, blending in prosthetic pieces and creating realistic casualty effects also relies on colour knowledge as much as technique.

-There are several colour theory models, from the super scientific ones we’ve no idea what the heck they’re talking about, to the three we come across every day:
+There are various colour theory models, but here are the three we come across every day:

 We are using the RYB model, simply as it’s the one most people are familiar with, and it is easy to use for makeup and hair purposes.